 2014: Furuno Electric Co.
 Develops Weather Radar in 40 Percent Less Time >

-Welcome to the NIWeek 2017 newsroom, where you can find the latest news and media resources from NI including keynote presentations, exhibitor information, and imagery.
+Welcome to the NIWeek 2017 newsroom, where you can find the latest news and media resources from NI.

-For NIWeek travel information and hotel reservations, click here.
-Through this website, you can book, modify, or cancel hotel reservations at any time.
-You can also reference the FAQs if you have questions.
+For NIWeek hotel and travel information click here.
+Through this website, you can book and modify hotel reservations.
+You can also reference the FAQ if you have questions.

 Contact the NI Media Relations Team >